top of page

 4. May Reduce Inflammation

-5. Simpler Eating Routine
+5. Simplifies Eating

 The Risks of Intermittent Fasting for Menopausal Women

-This is where nuance matters.
-Intermittent fasting is not automatically healthy — especially if overdone.
+Intermittent fasting is not automatically healthy - especially if overdone.

 1. Increased Stress Hormones